wilhelm-lab/PROSPECT/README.md

 prods.download_dataset('retention-time', SAVE_PATH, 'missing')
 ```

 - All downloaded files are in the parquet format.
 They can be easily read using panda's `pd.read_parquet()`.
-For faster loading, we recommend using `fastparquet` as an engine, but `pyarrow` also works.
+For faster loading, we recommend using `fastparquet` as an engine, in case it fails for some reason, `pyarrow` can also be used.

 ```
 df = pd.read_parquet(PARQUET_FILEPATH, engine='fastparquet')